 Evidence of Homo erectus, over a million years ago, has been found in a cave called Šandalja near Pula.
 Archaeologists also found pottery from the Neolithic period (6000–2000 BC), indicating human settlement.
 Further findings include many late Bronze Age bone objects, such as drilling tools, sewing needles, and spiral bronze pendants.

 Greek tradition associated the foundation of Polar to the Colchians.
 The story of ¨Jason and the Argonauts and the stolen golden fleece¨ features this very town.
 According to the legend, the Colchians chased Jason across the Mediterranean into the northern Adriatic but could not catch him.
 Consequently, Jason settled in a city called Polai, which means “City of Refuge”.

 The great amphitheatre

 Following the collapse of Austria-Hungary in 1918, Pula and most of Istria passed to Italy.
-Subsequently, Pula became the capital of the District of Pula.
+Subsequently, Pula became the capital of the Mediterranean District of Pula.
 The population declined after World War II.
-Basically, this was due to economic difficulties caused by the withdrawal of the Austro-Hungarian military and the decline of the shipyard.
+Basically, this was due to economic difficulties caused by the Austro-Hungarian military’s withdrawal and the decline of the shipyard.
 This caused the dismissal of shipyard workers, creating hardship locally.
 Benito Mussolini´s fascist government persecuted all non-Italians.
 Many people left the city and went back home to the newly formed Yugoslavia.
 After the collapse of fascist Italy in 1943, the town was occupied by the German Wehrmacht and became a base for U-boats.
 As a consequence, the Allies repeatedly bombed the city from 1942–1944.
 These were very dark days for the region.

 The modern era of Pula